manuakasam/SamVersioning/README.md

 ```

 Like this, SamVersioning can do nothing to keep track of the Version of ```$entity```, so let's modify the code to allow
-us to keep track of it:
+us to keep track of it.
+Be sure to attach the Entity to your event as parameter with the name ```object```

 ```
 namespace MyNS\Services;